By Shannon Higdon

 “Call me Daniel.
 Mister Winchester was my father.”
 Dr. Richards gave his shoulder a light squeeze.

 “Okay Daniel.
 This is where the bad news comes.”
-He gave him a moment to prepare.
+With well-practiced care, he gave the patient a moment to prepare himself before continuing.
 “You have an air embolism, Daniel…and it’s not in a good place.
 It’s lodged in your pulmonary vein to the left of your heart.”
-The confusion on his face must have been evident.
+The confusion on his face must have been evident as the doctor reverted to layman’s terms.
 “It’s an air bubble and it’s about to enter your heart.
 If it does, Daniel, you will die.”
 One of the assistant technicians walked up behind Dr. Patel and handed him a small syringe.
 Dr. Richards continued; “I don’t want you to worry Daniel because we are the best in the entire world at what we do and we are going to save you.
 Part of the reason you’ve been restrained is to keep you stable and to prevent the embolism from going any further.”

 Dr. Patel unstrapped Daniel’s left arm and began to swab the veins with alcohol, showing no reaction to the track-marked runways.